Guide

 Why email analytics

-Manus can pull your inbox data through the Nylas CLI, analyze it in its sandbox, and generate structured reports — tables, ranked lists, or even downloadable spreadsheets — without you writing any code.
+Manus AI can pull inbox data through the Nylas CLI, analyze it in its sandbox, and generate structured reports — tables, ranked lists, or downloadable spreadsheets — without you writing any code.
+The CLI returns JSON that Manus parses directly, so there is no manual export step between your mailbox and the analysis.

 Prerequisites